MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/quickstart-connect-cluster.md

     > The cluster needs to have at least one node of operating system and architecture type `linux/amd64` and/or `linux/arm64`.
 See [Cluster requirements](system-requirements.md#cluster-requirements) for more about ARM64 scenarios.

 * At least 850 MB free for the Arc agents that will be deployed on the cluster, and capacity to use approximately 7% of a single CPU.
 * A [kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and context pointing to your cluster.
-To know more about what a kubeconfig file is and how to set context to point to your cluster, please refer to this [article](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
+For more information, see [Configure access to multiple clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

 ### [Azure PowerShell](#tab/azure-powershell)

-> [!IMPORTANT]
-> In addition to these prerequisites, be sure to meet all [network requirements for Azure Arc-enabled Kubernetes](network-requirements.md)
 * An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 * A basic understanding of [Kubernetes core concepts](/azure/aks/concepts-clusters-workloads).
 * An [identity (user or service principal)](system-requirements.md#azure-ad-identity-requirements) which can be used to [log in to Azure PowerShell](/powershell/azure/authenticate-azureps)  and connect your cluster to Azure Arc.